lgueye/lgueye.github.io/_drafts/2019-10-08-building-a-platform-the-hard-way-episode-1.md

 Which one would you prefer ?

-I personnally find Consul less intrusive and closer to the standard: as I said, DNS has been around for a while.
+I personally find Consul less intrusive and closer to the standard: as I said, DNS has been around for a while.
 In addition, consul is consistent because it's based on [Raft Consensus Algorithm](https://raft.github.io/).
 Raft is out of the scope of this post but, in a nutshell, it provides strong guaranties on a cluster state: all cluster consumers see the same information which is always more reliable.

 Example implementation with Consul